ralphjsmit/filament/packages/schemas/docs/02-layouts.md

 ## Using container queries

-As well as traditional breakpoints based on the size of the viewport, you can also use [container queries](https://tailwindcss.com/docs/responsive-design#container-queries) to create responsive layouts based on the size of a parent container.
-This is useful when the size of the parent container is not directly related to the size of the viewport, such as when using a collapsible sidebar aside from the content, which would make the content area dynamically smaller or larger depending on the collapse state of the sidebar.
+In addition to traditional breakpoints based on the size of the viewport, you can also use [container queries](https://tailwindcss.com/docs/responsive-design#container-queries) to create responsive layouts based on the size of a parent container.
+This is particularly useful when the size of the parent container is not directly tied to the size of the viewport.
+For example, when using a collapsible sidebar alongside the content, the content area dynamically adjusts its size depending on the collapse state of the sidebar.

-The basis of a container query is the container itself.
-The container is the element that the width is based upon.
-To specify an element as a container, use the `gridContainer()` method on it.
-For example, if you want to dictate the number of grid columns in a [`Grid` component] based on its width:
+The foundation of a container query is the container itself.
+The container is the element whose width determines the layout.
+To designate an element as a container, use the `gridContainer()` method on it.
+For instance, if you want to define the number of grid columns in a [`Grid` component] based on its width:

 ```php
 use Filament\Schemas\Components\Grid;